LeRoidelaRef/ESILV---Python-for-data-analysis---project-2022/README.md

 -Random Forest with PCA Method
 -Random Forest with Grid Search Method

-To evaluate each Method we use Accuarcy, Presicion, Recall, f1_Score, Confusion_Matrix and Cross Validation from sklearn
+To evaluate each Method we use Accuracy, Precision, Recall, f1_Score, Confusion_Matrix and Cross Validation from sklearn

 -------------------------------------------------------------------------------------

 Flask API

+In order to use the API you need to install flask (pip install flask).

+Then you need to go into the directory of the Flask application and write "flask run" from the command line.

+This API allows the use of the Machine Learning model, using pickle, and can also show specific rows of the dataset.